 2.3.2.1.
 Forebay Area and Intakes.

 iii.
 If a visible accumulation of contaminating substances (e.g., oil) is detected in a gatewell and cannot be removed within 24 hours, the gatewell orifices shall be closed immediately and the turbine unit shut down within one hour until the material has been removed and any problems corrected.
 A preferred method for removing oil from the water surface is to install absorbent socks, booms, or pads capable of encapsulating the material, and tie off with a rope for later disposal.
 Action should be taken as soon as possible to remove oil from the gatewell so the orifice can be reopened to allow fish to exit the gatewell.
-Orifices shall not be closed for longer than 48 hours.

 2.3.2.2.
 ESBS, VBS, and Operating Gates.

 xi.
-If extreme cold weather is forecasted (< 20°F for ≥ 24 hours) between Thanksgiving and December 15, screens may be removed.
+If extreme cold weather is forecasted (< 20°F for ≥ 24 hours) between Thanksgiving and December 15, screens may be removed and the juvenile bypass system shutdown for the remainder of the season.
 The project will first request special permission from CENWW-OD-T. CENWW-OD-T will inform NOAA Fisheries and FPOM of the action.
 NOAA’s National Weather Service forecast for Lower Granite Dam is available at: forecast.weather.gov/MapClick.php?lat=46.658178954000505&lon=-117.43311929599969

 2.3.2.3.
 Collection Channel.

 Orifices clean and operating.
-Operate at least one orifice per gatewell slot (preferably the north orifice) unless a unit is scheduled out of service with non-operational fish screens.
-If the project is operating within the Minimum Operating Pool (MOP), additional orifices may be operated to maintain a full collection channel.
+Operate at least one orifice per gatewell slot (preferably the south 14” orifice) unless a unit is scheduled out of service with non-operational fish screens.
+If the project is operating within the Minimum Operating Pool (MOP), additional orifices may be opened to increase water velocity in the collection channel and reduce passage time from the bulkhead slots to the primary dewatering structure.
 If orifices must be closed to repair any part of the facility, do not close orifices in operating units with ESBSs in place for longer than 5 hours.
 If possible, keep to less than 3 hours.
 Reduce turbine unit loading to the lower end of the 1% range if deemed necessary by the project biologist.
 Monitor fish conditions in gatewells hourly or more frequently during orifice closure periods.

 Orifice lights operational and operating on open orifices.
 Orifice lights and area lights may be turned off the evening before the channel is dewatered at the end of the season (dewatering occurs on December 16 or later) to encourage fish to exit the channel volitionally.
 Area lights can be turned on briefly for personnel access if necessary.